France–Syria relations: Post-Independence

+Both countries established diplomatic relations on 18 June 1946.
 Franco-Syrian relations remained well following the independence, marked with a historical background and shared cultural relations.

 In June 2000, following the death of Syrian President Hafez al-Assad, French President Jacques Chirac attended his funeral, being the only western head of state to do so.
 Following the death of Rafiq al-Hariri, which Chirac blamed on Syria, Syria was isolated diplomatically by France.

 French president Nicolas Sarkozy worked on pulling Syria out of isolation.
 He proposed for Syria to join the Union for the Mediterranean, with most EU countries complying and Syria joining the union, with Sarkozy later visiting Damascus and meeting with Syrian President Bashar al-Assad, making him the only western head of state to visit Syria following the assassination of Rafiq Hariri, blamed on Syria by western nations.

-On 13 July 2008, Syrian president Bashar al-Assad visited Paris, meeting with President Sarkozy and attending the July 14 parade as a guest of honor.
+On 13 July 2008, Syrian president Bashar al-Assad visited Paris, meeting with President Sarkozy and attending the 14 July parade as a guest of honor.